In a multigenerational home, design choices can be emotional

 ALLISON PARK, Pa.
 (AP) — Should the hanging from Thailand stay on the living-room wall where it has lived since I was born?
 Should we lay out the family room as it was when I was 8, when I was 17 or in a completely new configuration?
 Should we leave my mother’s spice rack on the north wall of the kitchen?
 What about the spices?

 When you live in a house passed down over generations, deep-time design opportunities lurk around every corner.
-Opportunities to blend past and present abound.
+There are so many ways to blend past and present.
 And the weight of history can rise up and knock you down at the most unexpected moments.

 In 2007, we moved into the midcentury modern house that my parents built in 1965 — and that I came home to as a day-old infant in the spring of 1968.
 It was a split level, and it showed.
 Upstairs, my mother’s Scandinavian-design sensibilities ruled, with clean lines and blond wood everywhere.
 Downstairs, my father’s purview, was cluttered with books and framed stamps and record albums and musical instruments.